-Postnatal depression and anxiety affects up to 1 in 5 new mums and up to 1 in 10 new dads.
+Postnatal depression and anxiety affect up to 1 in 5 new mums and up to 1 in 10 new dads.
 The severity of postnatal depression depends on the intensity, frequency and type of symptoms, and how much they interfere with your ability to function in daily life.

 Depression signs and symptoms